voidful/NLPrep/README.md

 ```

 ## Add a new utility
+- sentence level: add function into utils/sentlevel.py, function name will be --util parameter
-1. add function into utils/main.py, function name will be --util parameter
+- paris level - add function into utils/parislevel.py, function name will be --util parameter